Goong Ob Woonsen

 - 03

-Add your softened, drained glass noodles directly into the bowl of sauce, tossing thoroughly to coat every strand.
-Let them sit and absorb the umami while you prep the rice cooker.
+Add the drained noodles to the bowl of sauce and toss thoroughly so every strand is coated.
+Let them sit and absorb the liquid while you prep the rice cooker.

 - 04

-Lay the bacon flat across the bottom of the pot, scatter the smashed garlic, ginger, cilantro stems, and both peppercorns evenly over the bacon, then dump in the sauce-soaked noodles along with every drop of liquid.
-Arrange the shell-on shrimp in an even layer on top.
+Lay the bacon flat across the bottom of the pot.
+Scatter the smashed garlic, ginger slices, cilantro stems, and both peppercorns over the bacon.
+Dump the sauce-soaked noodles and any remaining liquid directly on top, then arrange the shell-on shrimp in an even layer over the noodles.

 - 05

-Cook the dish on a standard white rice cycle.
+Close the lid and run a standard white rice cycle.

 - 06